SivaHarishSC/autoware-rag-ops/README.md

-# Autoware RAG — retrieval, serving, and CI/CD
+# Autoware RAG — retrieval, serving, CI/CD, and K8s canary

-A RAG pipeline over a subset of [Autoware](https://github.com/autowarefoundation/autoware-documentation) architecture docs: hybrid retrieval (dense + BM25, RRF-fused, cross-encoder reranked, doc-type boosted) feeding a locally-served NF4-quantized LLM, gated by a CI eval that blocks regressions before an image is built.
+A RAG pipeline over a subset of [Autoware](https://github.com/autowarefoundation/autoware-documentation) architecture docs: hybrid retrieval (dense + BM25, RRF-fused, cross-encoder reranked, doc-type boosted) feeding a locally-served NF4-quantized LLM, gated by a CI eval that blocks regressions before an image is built, with the retrieval half also packaged as its own Kubernetes-deployed, canary-tested, autoscaled service.

 Full diagnostic narrative (including a self-caught analysis mistake, kept verbatim) is in [RETRIEVAL_NOTES.md](RETRIEVAL_NOTES.md).
 This file is the